JSTOR-Labs/plant-humanities/peanut/README.md

 {#paragraph23}

 ### No Meager Legume
 Despite the use of the word [peanut](https://www.merriam-webster.com/dictionary/peanut) to denote a small or meager amount in the English language, we have seen over the course of this essay that the peanut has a rich global history that is intricately tied to histories of colonialism and imperialism.
-Perceptions of the peanut are distinctive based on their cultural and temporal contexts: from the fifteenth-century Spanish chronicler Gonzalo Fernández de Oviedo y Valdés’ linking peanut consumption on Hispaniola to people of low social standing to [“peanut galleries,”](https://theconversation.com/the-complicated-origin-of-the-expression-peanut-gallery-148897) referring to the cheapest seats in the theater and a term used as a racist and classist slur in early nineteenth-century United States.
-From luxury food to livestock feed, the social, cultural, and political life of this legume has taken on many incarnations.
-Yet its importance to humans and its ecosystems is hard to overstate.
-The peanut plant heals and replenishes soils and has therefore been cultivated as a global environmental intervention method to maintain soil health.
-Highly nutritious and protein-packed, it is beneficial to the many life-forms that consume it–including to humans in their varied culinary preparations.
+Perceptions of the peanut are distinctive based on their cultural and temporal contexts: from peanuts held in high regard for their flavor and medicinal properties by the Aztec to [“peanut galleries,”](https://theconversation.com/the-complicated-origin-of-the-expression-peanut-gallery-148897) referring to the cheapest seats in the theater and a term used as a racist and classist slur in early nineteenth-century United States.
 <param ve-image
        label="Arachis hypogaea 006"
        description="Arachis hypogaea, Fabaceae, Peanut, Groundnut, growing fruit stalk; Botanical Garden KIT, Karlsruhe, Germany"